dhbradshaw/ProjectEulerFastRust/README.md

 - Readability
 - Usability
 - Idiomaticity

+Note: if you want problems that use Rust in a more sophisticated fashion but focus a little less on speed, try https://github.com/gifnksm/ProjectEulerRust .

 ## Lessons Learned
 Several people, upon learning what I was working on, have asked me what I've learned.
 So I thought I would write a bit on that here.